caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 caQtDM is a package based on Qt developed at PSI as a successor of MEDM, a well known package used in the EPICS community for building synoptic displays.
-The caQtDM package uses the standard Qt GUI (Qt designer) for designing synoptic displays, containing all the controls graphical elements necessary to visualize and control a facility.
+The caQtDM package uses the standard Qt GUI (Qt designer) for designing synoptic displays, containing all the graphical control elements necessary to visualize and control a facility.
 Qt designer uses the custom widgets designed for this purpose and writes a description file (``.ui`` file) that will be used by the synoptic viewer caQtDM.
 A reload function in caQtDM allows to rapidly see the changes